Sunday, December 10, 2023

 This meeting is in-person only.

 Tuesday, December 12, 2023, 3:00pm

-Indiana law (327 IAC 5-2.1) requires communities with combined sewer overflows (CSOs) to offer public notification when CSOs are discharging.
+As required by 327 IAC 5-2.1-6(1) (Combined Sewer Overflow Public Notification Rule), communities with combined sewer overflows (CSOs) are required to offer public notification when CSOs are discharging.
 The City of Goshen is one of Indiana’s communities with CSOs that are covered by the law.
-To comply, we offer our customers and other interested persons an alert notification via e-mail.

-All of Goshen’s Combined Sewer Overflows are located on the Elkhart River at 705 Indiana Avenue and 1000 W. Wilden Avenue.
-The affected areas include:
+All of Goshen’s Combined Sewer Overflows are located on the Elkhart River at 705 Indiana Avenue.